Correctional Officer

 I know an educated man, wrongfully convicted.
 One particular CO is harassing him at every opportunity.
 Can this inmate do anything to improve relations?
 The inmate does not flaunt the rules and does not know why he has been targeted.

-Asked by in Boston over 6 years ago
+Asked by in Boston about 7 years ago

 My first response would to be that you are being jerked around by this "educated, wrongfully convicted" man.
 As far as I know every modern penal system has a system where an inmate can complain about treatment by staff, and many have an Inspector General that can accept complaints that will be anonymous, at least to those the complaint is made against.
 My GUESS, based on inadequate information, is that you are being manipulated by the prisoner.
 I could be wrong.
 I find it hard to understand WHY a prison staffer would deliberately harass an inmate who does not break the rules and does behave himself.
 It is not impossible, but I find the premise to be highly questionable.
 (Admittedly I may be prejudiced.)